Leading for the Future induction

 Read through the introduction to the programme.

 Having refreshed your understanding of the aims and overview of the programme, consider 'Where am I now?' as a way of focusing your thinking on your learning aims, to draft and review your learning goals.
 You may find it useful to refer to your application form for the programme, and to complete Where do I need to be? : making sense of it.
-You will not be asked to share the contents of this, and it will be for your own personal preparation and reflection.
+Summarise your goals in the Personal development goals for Leading for the Future and discuss and agree them with your line manager.
+You will not be asked to share the contents of either of these, they are for your own personal preparation and reflection.

 Watch the Ladder of Inference video (5 mins 23 seconds) to reflect on this in relation to yourself and others, for us to look at this during induction and again later in the programme.
 If you have issues opening the video, save the link into your personal internet browser and access from there.